 How to sign up for Personal Capital in 2021

 If you’ve read all of this and are thinking that Personal Capital has something to offer you, then you’re probably wondering how to sign up.
-It’s really easy… all you need is an email address, secure password, and phone number to set up your free Personal Capital account today and get $20 when you join.
+It’s really easy… all you need is an email address, secure password, and phone number to set up your free Personal Capital account today.

 Why do they need your phone number?
 It’s used to verify your account, but when you hit $100,000 in investments, a member of the Personal Capital team will give you a personal phone call to see if you’re interested in their wealth management features.
 There’s probably congrats in their too.